atolab/zenoh-web/content/blog/2021-04-28-ROS2-integration.md

 ### 4. Other deployments (e.g. mesh network)

 Notice that in the previous use case, as the 2 zenoh routers are interconnected, the zenoh/DDS bridge and the zenoh application don't need to be connected to the same router to communicate with each other.
-If they are connected to distinct routers, those ones will route the zenoh traffic between them, and the bridge and the application will still communicate with each other.
+If they are connected to distinct routers, they will route the zenoh traffic between them, and the bridge and the application will still communicate with each other.

-Actually, you can deploy the zenoh/DDS bridge, your teleop application and one or more interconnected zenoh router in all the ways described in the [zenoh documentation](../../docs/getting-started/key-concepts/#deployment-units).
+Actually, you can deploy the zenoh/DDS bridge, your teleop application and one or more interconnected zenoh router in all the ways described in the [zenoh documentation](./../docs/getting-started/key-concepts/#deployment-units).
 Just use the `-m peer` or `-m client` argument for the `zenoh-bridge-dds` to configure it as a peer or a client.
 And similarly for your zenoh teleop application.

 -------
 ## One more thing...